Health Impacts

 0 g/day

-Average daily consumption (in grams per day) of beverages with ≥50 kcal per 226.8 gram serving, including carbonated beverages, sodas, energy drinks, and fruit drinks, but excluding 100% fruit and vegetable juices
+Average daily consumption (in grams per day) of beverages with ≥50 kcal per 226.8 gram serving, including carbonated beverages, sodas, energy drinks, and fruit drinks, but excluding 100% fruit and vegetable juices.
+Exposures are converted to refined sugar equivalents assuming 5.7 g sugar per 100 g beverage (consistent with the ≥50 kcal threshold).

 Diet high in trans fatty acids